 Parents, we must be strong enough to love our adolescents as a whole.
 This includes their good and bad parts.
-This love is unconditional!
+And, our love is unconditional!
 We accept the teen/tween, even when we need to correct the behavior.

 Our teens and tweens may not remember what we say, but they will remember how we made them feel.
 Let’s nurture our children in a warm, caring environment!
 Parents, consider making an emotional connection with your adolescent so that he stays rooted in your family.

-How do we connect to our teen or tween emotionally?
+How do we stay connected to our teenager or tween emotionally?

 Fill your adolescent’s emotional love tank!
 According to Dr. Gary Chapman, author of the *5 Love Languages of Teenagers: The Secret to Loving Teens Effectively, all teens should be shown love in these 5 areas:

 - Words of Affirmation